NiwdEE/WU-51ng3/static/writeups/pingctf-2025/writeup.md

 The challenge is a simple calculator website with, once again, the source code provided.

-The website is a simple calculator that allows us to do basic operations: add, subtract, multiply and divide.
+The calculator allows us to do basic operations: add, subtract, multiply and divide.

 Trying other things will display an error message: